 - Blade Material: SK5 carbon steel, black powder coated

 - Blade Design: Modified drop point, full tang fixed blade

 - Blade Edge: Plain

 - Weight: 5.6 ounces

 Sirois designed the SIWI with G10 handles sculpted with opposing grooves and jimping along the spine to assist the hand in gripping the knife.
-In addition there is a small basket weave type texture on the handles for additional positive grip control.
+In addition, there is a small basket weave type texture on the handles for additional positive grip control.
 The grooves should also act as a natural drainage path for water, sweat, or blood in the event the SIWI gets into tough street work.
-In fact, Sirois believes tools incapable of enduring the most harsh conditions are not worth fielding.
+In fact, Sirois believes tools incapable of enduring the harshest conditions are not worth fielding.

-The SIWI is provided a glass reinforced nylon sheath with simple tension retention.
+The SIWI is provided a glass-reinforced nylon sheath with simple tension retention.
 The sheath’s material provides quality, durability, and longevity without the concern of exposure to the elements.
-There are several rivets along the sheath’s edges for mounting on bags or outer vests with 550 Paracord, and there are (2) small slits in the middle that could provide the means to mount on Molle/PALS webbing, or other locations with straps.
+There are several rivets along the sheath’s edges for mounting on bags or outer vests with 550 Paracord, and there are two small slits in the middle that could provide the means to mount on Molle/PALS webbing or other locations with straps.
 In addition, there is an included belt mounting bracket as well.

 I really like the simplicity but fine craftsmanship of the SIWI.
 I have found I am gaining a greater appreciation for knives that shine from their superior materials and simple design, rather than flashy gadgets, overly complicated mechanisms, or gaudy accessories.
 The SIWI is a somewhat compact fixed blade knife, but it is also a very nice size for jobs a patrol or SWAT officer could confront.